 Best Mini: Mionetto Prosecco Brut NV 187ml

-If you’re planning any kind of holiday brunch, or just like the occasional spontaneous solo sip of bubbles, you’ll want to keep a healthy stock of Mionetto’s adorable mini Prosecco bottles at all times.
+If you’re planning any kind of holiday brunch, or just like the occasional spontaneous solo sip of bubbles, you’ll want to keep a few bottles of Mionetto’s adorable mini Prosecco bottles at all times.
 These babies each contain a generous single glass or two to three mimosas, depending on how you choose to drink or serve it.
 Best of all, the Prosecco itself is of value that belies the price tag with its light body, crisp, clean dryness, bright acidity, and bouquet of stone fruits and perfectly ripe orchard apple.

 Best Rosé: Mumm Napa Brut Reserve Rosé